Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model

+conditional on the firm being solvent at $T_n$, i.e. on the event $\{V_{T_n}\geq D^{Ins}_{T_n}\}$.
+In both \cite{MorrisShin} and \cite{LiangLutkebohmertXiao}, the random variable $\xi$ is simply assumed to be uniformly distributed on $[0,1]$, so that $f(\cdot|X_{T_n})=1$ and This assumption is justified by global games theory as it has been shown in \cite{MorrisShin2003} that this is a limiting case of the situation with unobservable firm fundamental when the variance of the noise term tends to zero.
+In section \ref{SubSecMaturity}, we will show that the uniform distribution assumption is relatively robust by comparing it to a family of truncated normal distributions with the same mean but different variances.}\\

 The third key factor for the representative short-term creditor's rollover decision is the recovery rate when the firm defaults either due to debt runs or due to insolvency.
 If the firm defaults at some time $t\in[0,T]$, the firm is exposed to certain bankruptcy costs.
-Suppose these are proportional to the firm fundamental value and that $\alpha V_t$ is the firm value after having paid the bankruptcy costs for $\alpha\in(0,1)$.
+Suppose these are proportional to the firm fundamental value, and for $\alpha\in(0,1)$, $\alpha V_t$ is the firm value after having paid the bankruptcy costs.
 Then, the value $\alpha V_t$ will be divided among all the creditors, so the representative short-term creditor obtains the proportion of her funding and she gets at most her debt value back.
 Thus, we define the recovery rate as